 to meet the upward leaders extending from the ground, and the first and subsequent return strokes.
 This is an extremely slow-motion animation- the actual process takes only a small fraction of a second.
 AT RIGHT: Photo of cloud-to-ground lightning.

-Fig. 1: From high-speed video of a cloud-to-ground strike near Arian, Texas: The stepped leader descends, followed by the bright return stroke in the last 3 frames.
+Fig. 1: From high-speed video of a cloud-to-ground strike near Trenton, Illinois: The stepped leader descends, followed by the bright return stroke in the last 3 frames.

 Unlike cloud-to-ground lightning which starts inside the thunderstorm, a ground-to-cloud